joyfulelement/disqus-react/README.md

 This configuration overrides will load the Disqus embed in different languages on a per-page basis.

-Language dode can be found on: https://www.transifex.com/explore/languages/ give that the language is available on https://www.transifex.com/disqus/disqus/
+- Language code can be found on: https://www.transifex.com/explore/languages/
+- The supported languages by disqus are available on https://www.transifex.com/disqus/disqus/

+> Note: Depending on the completeness of the translation for a given language, and the release of language support from disqus, the strings displayed on discussion thread UI may not be completely translated.

 ### CommentCount